Higher rank rigidity for Berwald spaces: Higher rank rigidity

-\begin{proof} See the proof of Lemma 2.7 in \cite{BBS}. \end{proof} When we prove that two Weyl chambers are isometric, we use limit arguments.
+When we prove that two Weyl chambers are isometric, we use limit arguments.
 The following two lemmas are the main tools.
 See Lemma 2.8, 2.9 in \cite{BBS}.
 Given a sequence of subsets $X_n$ in a space $X$, denote